Letters from Lodi

 19. What is the name of Lodi's (and California's, for that matter) leading grower and producer of Spanish varietals?

-20. Name one white wine grape and one red wine grape, both long associated with German winegrowing, that do surprisingly well in Lodi.
+20. Name one white wine grape and one red wine grape, both long associated with German wine growing, that does surprisingly well in Lodi.

 21. Name at least five grapes of Italian origin that are grown and bottled as varietal wines in Lodi today.